deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 ![Some Delta Chat testers sitting on the ground](../assets/blog/2022-12-ux-studies.jpg)

-We have two concurrent efforts to provide what we call Automatic Accounts:
+We have several efforts ongoing to launch what we call Automatic Accounts:
 Any Delta Chat user on any platform could choose to get a single-click account with an optimized baseline chat experience.
 We avoid centralizing platform dynamics by simplifying migration to other e-mail providers: